manudelu/AI_DroneSwarm/README.md

 ```
 `Note1`: The (X,Y) coordinates are chosen wrt where the player start is placed: cell (0,0) in our case.

-`Note2`: You can set the ViewMode to Manual to control the camera manually while in simulaion.
+`Note2`: You can modify the `settings.json` to set the `ViewMode` to `Manual` if you wish to control the camera manually (use wasd and arrows) during the simulaion.
+Otherwise, it will be fixed to follow Drone1.
+To do this, update the `ViewMode` setting as follows:
 ```
-"ViewMode": "Manual",
+"ViewMode": "Manual"
 ```

 * Once you've opened our project in Unreal Engine and initiated the simulation, proceed to download our `AI_DroneSwarm` repository.
 Then, navigate to the `VR4R_Project` directory in the Anaconda Prompt and execute the following command: